TL;DR

-As an FCA-authorised expert with over 800,000 policies arranged, WeCovr specialises in helping UK professionals find the right private medical insurance.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr and, where appropriate, our broker partners can help UK professionals find the right private medical insurance.
 Your health is your greatest business asset; this guide explores how to protect it effectively, ensuring you and your enterprise can thrive without interruption.

 As a UK professional, entrepreneur, or company director, you are the engine of your business.
 Your vision, energy, and expertise are the critical assets that drive growth and generate revenue.
 But what happens when that engine sputters?
 An unexpected illness or injury doesn't just impact your personal life; it sends shockwaves through your entire business, threatening its stability and future.